umbraco/UmbracoDocs/14/umbraco-cms/reference/management-api/README.md

 ![Umbraco Management API documentation in Swagger](../images/management-api-swagger.png)

-In the Swagger Umbraco Management API you can find a collection of the available endpoints in this version of Umbraco.
+In the Swagger Umbraco Management API, you can find a collection of available endpoints in this version of Umbraco.
 It also includes all the legacy APIs that are available for backward compatibility.

 ## Authorization